shamimarahman89/angular-spotify/README.md

-# Web422A4
+# Angular Spotify

+* A fully functional website like Spotify made with Angular that shows new album releases, albums filtered by artists, album details with list of tracks with search capabilities.
+* The web component consumes Spotify’s developer APIs to display the data.
+* Fully functional user management using self-developed user API having capability of registering users, user login and logout, managing session and maintaining list of users’ favorite tracks
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3.
+* This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3.

+# Technical Environment:

+Angular, Express, Node.js, MongoDB, REST API, HTML, CSS, Git, GitHub, Vercel, Heroku

 ## Development server